A Teenage Bride

 As it turns out, Mathilda was right under my nose the whole time, but her surname change threw me off the trail.
 She had been living down the street from her mother Carolina, sisters Leona and Ada, and Ada’s daughters.

 Not surprisingly, Mathilda listed herself as a widow on the 1930 census, but her husband was still very much alive across town.
 What is surprising is that her son Robert was never listed on the census with her.
 It wasn’t until about 1942 that Robert and Mathilda appeared to be living at the same address — 1524 Menlo Ave — the same residence as Carolina and Leona Schuessler.

 Hallard Has a Roommate

-On the 1932 city directory, which often reports information from the prior, Mathilda was living at 1232 W. 9th Street (now James M. Wood Blvd), only a few hundred feet from Ada’s boardinghouse.
+On the 1932 city directory, which often reports information from the prior year, Mathilda was living at 1232 W. 9th Street, only a few hundred feet from Ada’s boardinghouse.
 A few months later, she moved even closer to her sister.

 Per the 1932 California voter registrations list, Mathilda Daniels was living at 1113 1/2 W. 9th Street.

-I’d call this case closed, but without DNA testing someone closer than a 2nd cousin, there was no way to scientifically confirm what this veritable mountain of evidence was suggesting.
+I’d call this case closed, but without DNA testing someone closer than a 2nd cousin, we couldn’t be completely sure.
+Even speaking to someone who knew Mathilda could help confirm what this veritable mountain of evidence was suggesting.